Skip to main content

 A noble career journey begins here

-The Lucas County Sheriff’s Office is always on the lookout for determined men and women to serve as corrections officers.
+The Lucas County Sheriff’s Office is always on the lookout for determined men and women.
+Your service matters, become a corrections officer.

 [MUSIC PLAYING]